Before The War: Life In A West Ukrainian Village

 There are some ghosts in Solotvyno’s past.

 The area where it lies at the beginning of the 20th century was called Ruthenia.
-It’s not only a tiny piece of land disputed by many countries during the years, but it also lies close to the ancient historical region of Galicia.
+It’s not only a tiny piece of land disputed by many countries over the years, but it also lies close to the ancient historical region of Galicia.

 And Galicia is the synonym of “liquid borders”.
 A hypothetical place.
 What was it: a kingdom, a duchy, a region, a disputed territory?
 A bit of everything.
 For a long time, it was part of Austria.
 In 1918 it became Poland.
 After 1945 a section of it was incorporated in the USSR, and it is now divided between Poland and Ukraine.